 The CTC, which was introduced in 1997, has a similar phase-in/phase-out structure as the ETIC, but primarily goes to higher-income families with credit originally phasing out at incomes as high as $110,000 for a married couple filing jointly or $75,000 for a single head of household.
 The original credit was $400 per child and was non-refundable, limiting its value for many lower-income families who did not have any tax obligations.
-A refundable Additional Child Tax Credit was introduced in 2001 and expanded in 2009.
+A refundable Additional Child Tax Credit (ACTC) was introduced in 2001 and expanded in 2009.
 In addition, the value of the credit steadily increased during this time as well, to $1,000 per child in 2010, and then increased again in 2017 to $2,000 per child.
 Through 2017, taxpayers were required to provide a taxpayer ID for each child claimed; however, beginning in 2017, SSNs are required for each child claimed (though other family members can provide taxpayer IDs).
 In 2021, the American Rescue Plan made several temporary changes to the child credit, including eliminating the phase-in range, making the credit fully refundable, increasing the maximum amount of the credit to $3,000 for each child 6-17 years and $3,600 for each child 0-5 years, and delivering half of the credit in monthly advanced payments.

 Nutrition assistance

 The Supplemental Nutrition Assistance Program (SNAP), previously known as the Food Stamps program, provides vouchers or debit cards that can be used to purchase food from grocery stores to families with incomes at or below 130 percent of the federal poverty threshold.
 The program was first implemented from 1939 to 1943 as a key component of the New Deal program and reintroduced by the Food Stamp Act of 1964.
-The program is administered federally with uniform national standards of eligibility as of 1977.
+The program has been federally administered with uniform national standards since 1977.
 The program experienced severe budget cuts in 1981, with some funding restored in 1988 and 1990 but then pulled back again in the later 1990s, with federal spending on SNAP decreasing 36 percent from 40 billion in real 2020$ in 1996 to under $26 billion in real 2020$ in 2000.
 In 1999 and the early 2000s, states were granted the power to broaden eligibility.
 However, as with AFDC/TANF, most categories of immigrants are not eligible for SNAP benefits until they have been in the country for at least five years.
 In 2009, as part of the American Recovery and Reinvestment Act, the level of SNAP benefits was temporarily increased to offset economic hardship as a result of the Great Recession; this temporary boost expired toward the end of 2013.
 Between 2000 and 2013, real federal spending on SNAP increased nearly 250 percent to a peak of over 88 billion in real 2020 dollars.

-Other nutrition programs include Women, Infants, & Children (WIC) nutrition program, established in 1974, which provides children under the age of five and pregnant women in low-income households with monthly food vouchers for the purchase of specific types of nutritious food, and the National School Lunch Program (NSLP) and School Breakfast Program (SBP), begun in 1946 and 1966, respectively, which provide free or reduced-price school meals to children who live in low-income households.
+Other nutrition programs include the Women, Infants, & Children (WIC) nutrition program, established in 1974, which provides children under the age of five and pregnant women in low-income households with monthly food vouchers for the purchase of specific types of nutritious food, and the National School Lunch Program (NSLP) and School Breakfast Program (SBP), begun in 1946 and 1966, respectively, which provide free or reduced-price school meals to children who live in low-income households.

 Other government programs reduce economic hardship among low-income families with children